Kovah/LinkAce/deploy/README.md

   ```
 - or change the values directly in the `values.yml`.

-> Please be advised that enabling autoscaling must NOT be turned on if you have either the database or redis enabled!
+> Please be advised that enabling autoscaling must NOT be turned on if you have the database, Redis, or Meilisearch enabled!

 ### Deploy the application for the first time